Last updated: May 23, 2025

 What kinds of income qualify for a mortgage?

-A mortgage lender will want to see current pay stubs as well as W-2 tax forms for the past two years.
-If you’ve recently had a change in pay, such as a raise, you’ll also need to get a statement from your workplace confirming that the change is permanent.
+If you've recently had a change in pay, such as a raise, you should get a statement from your employer confirming the change is permanent.

-Plan on providing tax returns that show your average earned income is enough to afford monthly mortgage costs.
-You will likely need these tax documents for at least the last two years.
+Expect to provide tax returns that show your net income.
+You will likely need to provide these documents for at least the last two years.

 Military Income

-Your lender may request additional information when processing your application.
-Be sure to check with them on their requirements before you apply, so you have time to collect and organize everything you need.
+No matter your employment status, your lender may request additional information when processing your mortgage application.
+Be sure to check their requirements before you apply, so you have time to collect and organize everything you need.

 Thinking about turning your home equity into cash?
 Discover Home Loans offers low, fixed rates on home equity loans with $0 application fees, $0 origination fees, $0 appraisal fees, and $0 costs due at closing.